With the holidays quickly approaching, being recently divorced can be challenging.

 10- Start planning what you want to accomplish in the new year.
 Use the 5 P’s of Life to help guide you.

-One of the hard parts about life after a divorce is dealing with all the changes, especially during the holidays.
-Your beloved traditions may need to be altered.
-Be flexible and creative.
-Take this opportunity to ditch the traditions you dreaded and create new ones.
+One of the challenging parts of life after a divorce is dealing with all the changes, especially during the holidays.

 ABOUT THE AUTHOR:

-Niv Persaud, CFP®, CDFA™, RICP®, CRPC®, is the Founder of Transition Planning & Guidance, LLC.
+Niv Persaud, CFP®, CDFA®, RICP®, is a Managing Director at Transition Planning & Guidance, LLC.
 Life is more than money.
 It’s about living the lifestyle you want and can afford.
 For that reason, Niv consults with clients on money, life, and work.
 Her approach capitalizes on techniques she learned throughout her career, including as a management consultant, executive recruiter, and financial advisor.
-Her services include developing spending plans, comprehensive financial plans, divorce financial reviews, retirement plans.
+Her services include developing comprehensive financial plans, divorce financial reviews, and retirement plans.
 Niv actively gives back to her community through her volunteer efforts.
 She believes in living life to the fullest by cherishing friendships, enjoying the beauty of nature and laughing often — even at herself.
 Her favorite quote is by Erma Bombeck, “When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left and could say ‘I used everything you gave me.’”